vivr/vr1/src/notes/2023-12-11-typography-notes.md

 ### Whitespace

 Whitespace, also known as negative space, serves as a powerful design tool in typography by providing empty or unused space between and around elements.
 Thoughtful use of whitespace enhances readability, guides attention, contributes to aesthetics, and positively influences user experience.
-It is integral to typographic decisions, offering benefits such as improved readability and legibility, content organisation with clear hierarchy, visual comfort, strategic focus and emphasis, aesthetic appeal, and visual separation of text or elements.
 In both print and digital media, whitespace is crucial for preventing information overload, allowing the viewer's eyes to rest and facilitating easier absorption of information.

 ### Anatomy of Typography